Ryuichi Yoneyama: Early life and education

 Ryuichi Yoneyama was born in Yunotani, Niigata (now Uonuma, Niigata), as Ryuichi Aiko (愛甲 隆一, Aikō Ryūichi); he changed his surname to Yoneyama when he entered middle school after his father was adopted into his mother's family.
 Yoneyama graduated from the prestigious Nada High School in 1986, ranking fifth among his cohort.
-He then took the common first-stage exam for admission into the University of Tokyo and obtained 960 out of 1000 available points, the highest among his peers who had applied to the university.
+He then took the Common First-Stage Examination for admission into the University of Tokyo and obtained 960 out of 1000 available points, the highest among his peers who had applied to the university.
 His high marks enabled him to enroll into the University's School of Medicine, where he graduated and obtained his doctor license in May 1992.

 After graduation, he worked for 3 years in the University of Tokyo Radiology Research Institute.

 In 1997, Yoneyama took and passed a bar exam.
 He cited the arrogance of the university's law students as his motivation for taking the exam.
 He also took up some modules from the university's School of Economics and Medicine between 1998 and 2000 without officially enrolling into any degree.
 Yoneyama obtained a PhD from the University of Tokyo in 2003.
 Whilst working towards his PhD, he had several attachments at the National Institute of Radiological Sciences and Harvard University, and did research at the Massachusetts General Hospital.
 His experience in medical research led him to be appointed into a lectureship in healthcare policy at the university's Research Center for Advanced Science and Technology.